bekk/bekk-christmas/post/functional/wip.md

 One of my tasks was to implement a function that returns the nth prime number.

 Googling for a Haskell implementation of the problem, I would consider cheating.
 But using Wikipedia to find a general algorithm is not beneath my standards.
-So I jumped over to [this page](https://en.wikipedia.org/wiki/Primality_test#Pseudocode) and found a small optimization I probably wouldn’t have thought of myself.
+So I jumped over to [this page](https://en.wikipedia.org/wiki/Primality_test#Pseudocode) and found a small optimisation I probably wouldn’t have thought of myself.

 The final solution was published, and I was pretty happy with my own efforts; a [beauty of just 30 lines](https://exercism.io/tracks/haskell/exercises/nth-prime/solutions/798a0cab2879469db0557d789d9c4ca7).